jwaldimer/hackmetrix-abm-api/README.md

   }
   ```
   A response of “200 OK” indicating that the request has succeeded.
+  > This will need the authorization token for the user in the response header

 **7. Update an Article:** Update the data of an Article.
 This action only can be done for a admin user.
   ```